Background pattern

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and operating machinery
+Driving and using machines

 Cemidon B650 mg/15 mg tablets contain wheat starch, lactose, and tartrazine.

-This medication contains lactose.
-If your doctor has indicated that you have an intolerance to certain sugars, consult with them before taking this medication.
+This medicine contains lactose.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medicine.

-3. How to Take Cemidon B6
+3. How to take Cemidon B6

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine indicated by your doctor or pharmacist.
+If in doubt, consult your doctor or pharmacist again.

 The recommended dose is: